RimanHoubbi/Snake/README.md

     * Verify that the feature `Tile` is defined in the Feature Model.
     * Map the feature `Tile` to the file `Tuple.java`.
 3. Refactor the "Head" feature to the new name "Positions", including all references to it.
-4. Inspect the .feature-model and .feature-to-file files.
+4. Inspect the .feature-model file.
 5. After the above tasks are completed, answer the questions [here](https://forms.gle/xWZdGAT9wo6xygov7).